-PHLY's equity as of 31 December 2022 amounted to USD 73.8 million, which corresponds to an equity ratio (total equity divided by total assets) of approximately 21%.
+The PHLY group's equity as of 31 December 2023 amounted to USD 5.9 million, which corresponds to an equity ratio (total equity divided by total assets) of approximately 2%.
 PHLY regards its current equity structure as appropriate and adapted to its objectives, strategy and risk profile.
+PHLY anticipates that its equity level will increase over time as the Company returns to sustained profitability.